 Some training peaks interest but doesn’t guarantee success for all.
-Those who are intrigued by BricsCAD will tend to explore it and see how easy it is to get used to it but others – who don’t want to expend the effort – won’t take the time to explore.
-While lunch and learn exploratory sessions are great for getting motivated users on BricsCAD, it won’t solve the training issue for all users.
+Those who are intrigued by BricsCAD will tend to explore it and see how easy it is to get used to it but others, who don’t want to expend the effort, won’t take the time to explore.
+While lunch and learn exploratory sessions are great for getting motivated users on BricsCAD, they won’t solve the training issue for all users.

 Actual training that uses real world work examples is the ticket to success.
 Only by removing the unknown factor of using BricsCAD will most users truly appreciate how great a tool BricsCAD is.
-And for those users who simply don’t want to change based on fear there will be no arguing because the training will prove you can get work done in BricsCAD.
+For those users who simply don’t want to change based on fear, there will be no arguing because the training will prove you can get work done in BricsCAD.

 Idea: Repeat a Known Project